Monday, February 23, 2026

 "...King Edward grew soft in middle age, his eye always rolling in the direction of any woman at court, wife or maid under the age of thirty.
 He lolled on a daybed with supple flesh, while his own brothers plotted against him..."

-While many assume Henry was a lusty playboy, he more like a choir boy compared to some of the other royals.
+While many assume Henry was a lusty playboy, he was more like a choir boy compared to some of the other royals.
 His appetites for good food and drink didn't decrease--think of Henry's popular image of a fat man lustily eating a large turkey leg.

 I think about Edward's decision to marry Elizabeth Woodville and how that threatened his reign, and compare that to Henry's obsession with Anne Boleyn and all that he was willing to risk to marry her.
 Of course, I knew Edward was Henry's grandfather but I never really thought of their similarities.